-I have gastroparesis as well as Diabetes, so my stomach and brain don’t communicate properly.
+I have gastroparesis and diabetes, so my stomach and brain don’t communicate properly.
 When I first got really sick with gastroparesis, my stomach wasn’t emptying my food.
 Getting diagnosed was a real challenge because I didn’t have a standard case, so it made it very hard for doctors to find the right remedy.
 When they ultimately realized a stomach pacer would be the best option, my insurance company wouldn’t cover it.
 I had to fight for coverage while my organs were shutting down.
 It was hard, but I won that battle.
 That experience is ultimately what led me to become an advocate for other patients.

 How have issues with medical device securement impacted your life as a patient?

 As someone who lives with multiple medical devices and has gone through many, many surgeries, I know how important it is to have your lines and devices secured.
 As we make our way through life, experiences that can be standard for others can be so much more stressful for those of us who rely on medical devices – especially if we don’t “look sick.”
-Think about traveling for instance; when medical devices are not secure, something as simple as a pat downs or additional screening at the airport can be seriously dangerous.
+Think about traveling, for instance; when medical devices are not secure, something as simple as a pat down or additional screening at the airport can be seriously dangerous.

 What is one thing you wish people understood about life as a patient?